Type text, add images, blackout confidential details, add comments, highlights and more.

 Our editor is very user-friendly and efficient.
 Try it now!

-What is an example of chain of custody?
+What is the full chain of custody?

-What is meant by a chain of custody?
+What is the chain of custody model?

-Definition(s): A process that tracks the movement of evidence through its collection, safeguarding, and analysis lifecycle by documenting each person who handled the evidence, the date/time it was collected or transferred, and the purpose for the transfer.
+Definitions: A process that tracks the movement of evidence through its collection, safeguarding, and analysis lifecycle by documenting each person who handled the evidence, the date/time it was collected or transferred, and the purpose for the transfer.

-What is meant by chain of custody quizlet?
+What is the chain of custody process?

-chain of custody
+free chain of custody form

-free chain of custody template
+form chain of custody

 This site uses cookies to enhance site navigation and personalize your experience.